Marienturm

 Marienturm is a skyscraper in Frankfurt, Germany.
 Completed in 2019, it has a height of 155 meters, making it the 15th tallest building in Frankfurt beside Deutsche Bank Twin Towers (As of 2022).
 Located in the Bankenviertel, the building was built between 2015 and 2019 by real estate developer Pecan Development GmbH for a fund affiliated with Aermont Capital, and is primarily used for office space.

-The building's contractor is Hochtief.
+The building's contractor was Hochtief.

 Location

 The tower is part of the Marieninsel project, which also contains a ten-story office building called the Marienforum.

 Design

 The supporting structure of the building is a reinforced concrete skeleton, consisting of a flat reinforced concrete slab on each floor, and reinforced concrete columns that are arranged on the outside in the floor plan, and four reinforced concrete core areas.
 These serve for horizontal stiffening and are coupled to one another via the corridor ceilings and beams.

 The interior design is inspired by the nearby Taunusanlage Park.
 The building contains a 17-metre-high lobby that acts as a transit zone between working environments and nature.
 This is assisted by contrasting materials, such as wood, stone, marble, and metal, and unique patterns and textures.
 The Marienforum has a similarly inspired design, albeit with different materials.